cayennes/memobook/README.md

 # Memobook

 A computer implementation of studying via lists instead of flashcards.
-It has some hardcoded Japanese vocab from the Genki textbook, and a few sentences from よつばと！.

-I'm slowly working on it, but currently that's taking the form of inexplicable half-features.
+Extremely alpha state.
+In the highly unlikely event that anyone besides me wants to and succeeds in using this for anything beyond trying out the hardcoded example material, chances are something will happen like a change to the data format or corrupted review history.

 ## Philosophy